SylvainBigonneau/FindAFluff/README.md

   * Install dependencies with `mix deps.get`
   * Create and migrate your database with `mix ecto.create && mix ecto.migrate`
-  * Install Node.js dependencies with `npm install`
+  * Install Node.js dependencies in the "assets" folder with `npm install` and `webpack -p` (Use webpack v3, v4 might cause errors at this stage)
-  * Start Phoenix endpoint with `mix phoenix.server`
+  * Start Phoenix endpoint with `mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 Ready to run in production?
 Please [check our deployment guides](http://www.phoenixframework.org/docs/deployment).

+## Deployment

+You can use the "chien_ou_chat.service" systemd file and the "launch.sh" script as examples to run the app on your server.

 ## Learn more